 THIS PAGE IS UNDER CONSTRUCTION – UPDATES TO COME

 A Ward Councillor has a duel role.
-To advocate for their Ward and consider the needs of the Ward.
-To hold stewardship over the City and its assets.
+To advocate for their Ward considering the needs of the Ward and to hold stewardship over the City and its assets.
 While there are many issues for consideration, I don’t want to be a jack of all trades and a master of none.
 So I have focused on the following top three items in our Ward and in our City.

 1. Walkable, Bikeable, Accessible – I have heard time and time again that residents in the Ward are looking for better ways to travel that don’t involve getting in a car.This involves both our roads and our trails.
 The issue with the roads is a lack of sidewalks or non-motorized paths.
 Trails, just end, and don’t lead from one part of the Ward to the other, and connected bike paths are few and far between.
 For the trails